Transfer Money to Germany & from Germany

 Transferring money within German Bank Accounts is easy, fast, and free.
 Transferring money between countries within the European Union is also easy, fast, and free when using SEPA (Single Euro Payment Area).
 But what if you want to transfer money outside the European Union – or from abroad to a European country?

-As expats living in Germany might face this problem a lot when transferring money to their home country or from their home country, let us take a look at the 2 options you have when transferring money internationally.
-Both international money transfer possibilities differ basically in speed and amount of fees you have to pay.
+As expats living in Germany might face this problem a lot when transferring money to their home country or from their home country.
+Let us take a look at the two options you have when transferring money internationally.
+Both possibilities differ basically in speed and amount of fees you have to pay.

-But before, there is one very important legal rule when transferring funds from a foreign country to a German Bank Account, or from German bank accounts to foreign bank accounts.
+But before we start, there is one very important legal rule when transferring funds from a foreign country to a German Bank Account, or from German bank accounts to foreign bank accounts.
 Not following this legal rule will be considered a criminal offense that can result in a fine of 30.000€.